 We recommend you make a directory on your computer for keeping all of the files together.
 Maintaining an isolated kernel development environment if you are pursing kernel customization is highly encourage.
 For example, start by making this separate directory:

-sudo apt-get update sudo apt-get install git u-boot-tools lib32ncurses5-dev
+sudo apt-get install git u-boot-tools lib32ncurses5-dev

 We generate our kernel using linux-xlnx kernel provided by Xilinx to support Zynq Based boards.
 You can download this environment by cloning their git repository.

 If you have not downloaded the OcPoC Zynq Mini files previously you can acquire them by cloning our git repository.